 Any course which is evaluated by e-LCET and given a good score receives a Learning Light seal of approval:

-The use of e-LCET will grow, we believe, to support the procurement of bespoke e-learning content, as the ability of organizations to translate requirements into more detailed specifications for vendors to develop content against has proven challenging to many organizations or departments new to procuring e-learning.
+We believe the use of e-LCET for online course reviews will grow to support the procurement of bespoke elearning content.
+The ability of organisations to translate requirements into more detailed specifications for vendors to develop content against has proven challenging to many organisations or departments new to procuring elearning.